 The issue with many victims of domestic abuse is that they never ask for help right after the first violation.
 For instance, if the husband or wife lays a hand or uses derogatory words on them, they stay in the house, thinking that the former’s anger will pass, and everything will return to normal.
 In case there are physical marks, the abused typically conceals them with clothes or makeup.
 They only tell on the offender to the authorities if he or she threatens to kill the victims most of the time.

 It is depressing, to be honest, to find out later that your friend, brother, or sister has been dealing with domestic violence for a while.
+“If someone you love says they’ve been the victim of domestic violence, you should believe and support them, since no gender is safe, and no amount of physical strength or emotional fortitude protects against abuse,” wrote Joel Young, M.D., Medical Director of the Rochester Science for Behavioral Medicine.
 To keep anyone in your community from going through this ordeal, therefore, you should do these: